Entering the Competition

 When to Take the PSAT/NMSQT®

 Note: Because a student can participate (and be considered for a scholarship) in only one specific competition year, the year in which the student takes the PSAT/NMSQT to enter the competition is very important.
 If there is a question about whether a student can participate in the National Merit Scholarship Program because his or her educational plans do not fit one of the preceding descriptions because the student plans to spend more than four years in high school, or for any other reason, contact NMSC immediately. back to top

 If a Student Misses the PSAT/NMSQT® Administration

-A student who does not take the PSAT/NMSQT because of illness, an emergency, or other extenuating circumstance, but meets all other requirements for NMSC program participation, may still be able to enter the competitions.
+A student who does not take the PSAT/NMSQT because of illness, an emergency, or other extenuating circumstance, but meets all other requirements for NMSC program participation, may still be able to enter the competition.
 The student or a school official must write to NMSC as soon as possible after the PSAT/NMSQT administration to request information about procedures for entry to NMSC competitions by alternate testing.
 The earlier NMSC receives the written request, the greater the student's opportunities for meeting alternate entry requirements.
 To be considered, a request must be postmarked no later than March 1 following the PSAT/NMSQT administration that was missed.
 NMSC will provide alternate entry materials that require the signature of a school official. back to top

 More information about the PSAT/NMSQT® and NMSC programs can be found in the PSAT/NMSQT® Official Student Guide sent to high schools for distribution to students before the October test.
-The NMSC section gives requirements for entry to NMSC programs, explains steps in the competitions, and describes groups of students honored and scholarships offered.
+The NMSC section gives requirements for entry to NMSC programs, explains steps in the competition, and describes groups of students honored and scholarships offered.
 The Test-Taking Help section provides important information about the PSAT/NMSQT, including test regulations, sample test questions with directions and tips for answering them, and a pull-out practice test for self-scoring.
 You can also visit the website of the College Board, which cosponsors the test. back to top